-The Company's Fitness & Probity policy sets out the guidelines to ensure that employees meet the fit and proper standards, both on entry and throughout their employment at the Company.
-The CEO is responsible for implementing this policy, while the Head of Compliance is responsible for providing advice, implementing a monitoring program and reviewing the policy at least annually.
+The CEO is responsible for implementing this policy, while the Head of Compliance is responsible for providing advice, implementing a monitoring program, and reviewing the policy at least annually.

-The Head of Compliance identifies and maintains a record of Pre-Approved Controlled Function ("PCF") and Controlled Function ("CF") holders.
-Before the Company can appoint a person to a PCF, the Board and the CBI must have approved the appointment.
+The Human Resource business partner, with guidance from the Head of Compliance, identifies and maintains a record of PCF and CF role holders.
+The Board and the CBI must approve the appointment, before the Company can appoint a person to a PCF role.

-The Fitness & Probity policy sets out a number of steps that must be carried out before proposal of a PCF to the CBI.
+The Fitness, Probity & Conduct Standards Policy sets out a number of steps that must be carried out before proposal of a PCF to the CBI.
 These include, but are not limited to:

-- A competency interview to establish evidence of the required competencies. - A full chronological interview to establish patterns and trends in behaviour that should indicate integrity and competency. - A full and thorough screening by an independent third-party company with a recognized reputation for preemployment screening, where necessary. - Pre-employment screening including identity verification, credit and bankruptcy checks, self- certification on conflicts of interests, directorship checks, education and professional qualifications validation, employment reference checks, compliance and regulatory checks. - Board approval.
+- A competency interview to establish evidence of the required competencies. - A full chronological interview to establish patterns and trends in behaviour that should indicate integrity and competency. - A full and thorough screening by an independent third-party company with a recognized reputation for pre-employment screening, where necessary. - Pre-employment screening including identity verification, credit and bankruptcy checks, selfcertification on conflicts of interests, directorship checks, education and professional qualifications validation, employment reference checks, compliance, and regulatory checks. - Board approval.

-B2.2 Professional Qualifications, Skills and Expertise
+B.2.2 Professional Qualifications, Skills, and Expertise